shiraji/KotlinConf2017/talk.md

 In order to use development version of plugin, go to Preferences -> Plugins -> Browse Repositories -> Manage Repositories... and then hit plus sign.
 Copy this URL.

 Well, it's hard to explain in doc, I brought gif images for how to setup dev plugin.

+The last setting is...JDK, again!!!

+After setup Kotlin plugin, you can open kotlin project in Intellij IDE.
+Both community version and IDEA version works fine.
+At the first time, you can build.
+See this red lines.
+IDE's sdk setting is missing.
+So Go File -> Project Stucture... -> Module SDK 1.6 [Invalid] "New..." button -> Set 1.6 Home

+Again, it's hard to see what's going on, I made a movie.

+Yea.
+Now everything is set.
+Let's run it.
+Hit >